 - Workshop End: July 24th, 2017 9:30 PM

 - Sessions: 2

-During this beginning linoleum block printing workshop, students will learn how to transfer and carve a simple design into a 3 x 4 linoleum block and print one-color foldover cards on the Center's Vandercook Proof Presses.
+During this beginning linoleum block printing workshop, students will learn how to transfer and carve a simple design into a 3 x 4 linoleum block and print one-color foldover cards on a Cylinder Press.
 The students will take a 5 x 7 block home which they will print in one or two colors the following week on quality printmaking paper.
 Suitable for framing!

 Materials to Bring: Students are advised to bring their ideas for a simple 3 x 4 design to the first class.
 The instructor will help students translate their ideas into a linocut.
 Materials fee includes linoleum, paper, and carving tools.

 Date & Time: Mondays, July 17 & 24, 2017 :: 6:30-9:30pm

 Location: 375 Rhode Island St, San Francisco, CA 94103

 Note: Please read over the SFCB Registration Policies before signing up for a class